 Where a complainant IGO succeeds in a UDRP/URS proceeding, the losing registrant proceeds to file suit in a court of mutual jurisdiction, and the IGO subsequently succeeds in asserting jurisdictional immunity, the registrant shall have the option to transfer the dispute to an arbitration forum meeting certain pre-established criteria for determination under the national law that the original appeal was based upon, with such action limited to deciding the ownership of the domain name.
 The respondent shall be given 10 days (or a longer period of time if able to cite a national statute or procedure that grants a period longer than 10 days) to either: (1) inform the UDRP/URS provider [and the registrar] that it intends to seek arbitration under this limited mechanism; or (2) request that the UDRP/URS decision continue to be stayed, as the respondent has filed, or intends to file, a judicial appeal against the IGO’s successful assertion of immunity.
 An IGO which files a complaint under the UDRP/URS shall be required to agree to this limited arbitration mechanism when filing the complaint.
 If, subsequently. it refuses to participate in the arbitration, the enforcement of the underlying UDRP/URS decision will be permanently stayed.
 The parties shall have the option to mutually agree to limit the original judicial proceedings to solely determining the ownership of the domain name.
 Subject to agreement by the registrant concerned, the parties shall also be free to utilize the limited arbitration mechanism described above at any time prior to the registrant filing suit in a court of mutual jurisdiction.
 In agreeing to utilize the limited arbitration mechanism, both the complainant and respondent are required to inform ICANN.

-This option was suggested in an attempt to balance the group’s agreement that, for all six options, any additional outcomes should be permitted only after an IGO has successfully claimed immunity in court with GAC advice for appeals to be handled by an arbitral tribunal rather than via judicial proceedings.
+This option was suggested in an attempt to balance the group’s agreement that any additional avenues for dispute resolution should be permitted (if at all) only after an IGO has successfully claimed immunity in court with GAC advice for appeals to be handled by an arbitral tribunal rather than via judicial proceedings.

 Consensus Call Outcome: MINORITY VIEW (WITH CONSENSUS AGAINST THIS OPTION)